What to Buy in Beijing 2026: Best Shopping Spots & Souvenirs

 Yonghe Temple Bracelet

 Wandering through the peaceful courtyards of Yonghe Temple, the smell of sandalwood in the air.
 I noticed handmade bead bracelets are selling there.
 Each bracelet has to be blessed at the temple.
-I picked one with deep grey beads and golden accents — simple yet powerful.
+I picked one with deep grey beads and golden accents.
 It wasn’t just pretty, it felt spiritual.

-These bracelets are more than accessories — they’re deeply symbolic souvenirs from Beijing.
+These bracelets are more than accessories.
+They’re deeply symbolic souvenirs from Beijing.
 A must-buy souvenir in Beijing, prayer beads (often called shouzhu) from Yonghe Temple are said to bring peace, luck, and protection.
-They’re commonly gifted to loved ones or worn as a reminder of mindfulness.

 Yonghe Temple Bracelet